-- A. Any candidate who wishes to designate a member in good standing as an observer must notify the Elections Committee in writing. - B. Candidates and observers may not count or handle the ballots. - C. Campaign apparel, stickers or buttons may not be worn in the room where counting takes place. - D. Candidates/observers may not engage in campaign activities, including conversations about candidates or conversations about the election campaign in the room where counting takes place.
-Candidates/observers who are disruptive may be ordered to leave the counting area. - E. Candidates/observers must enter and exit through the designated door only. - F. Candidates/observers must sign in and sign out each time they enter or exit the room. - G. Candidates/observers may not address the ballot counter.
-The member may request the counter to stop and address the issue with the Neutral Monitor. - H. Candidates/observers are permitted to view all aspects of the election process, but must give the ballot counters room to do their job. - I. The Neutral Monitor will look for the candidate or their designated observer to discuss issues. - J. No one will be permitted to bring knapsacks or oversized bags into the count room.
+- B. Any candidate who wishes to designate a member in good standing as an observer must notify the Elections Committee in writing seven (7) days prior to the count day. - C. Candidates and observers may not count or handle the ballots.

+- D. Campaign apparel, stickers or buttons may not be worn in the room where counting takes place. - E. Candidates/observers may not engage in campaign activities, including conversations about candidates or conversations about the election campaign in the room where counting takes place.
+Candidates/observers who are disruptive may be ordered to leave the counting area. - F. Candidates/observers must enter and exit through the designated door only. - G. Candidates/observers must sign in and sign out each time they enter or exit the room. - H. Candidates/observers may not address the ballot counter.
+The member may request the counter to stop and address the issue with the Neutral Monitor. - I. Candidates/observers are permitted to view all aspects of the election process, but must give the ballot counters room to do their job. - J. The Neutral Monitor will look for the candidate or their designated observer to discuss issues. - K. No one will be permitted to bring knapsacks or oversized bags into the count room. - L. No observer or candidate shall be permitted to photograph, videotape, broadcast, or live-stream the count. - M. Any person who is loud, disruptive, or, in the opinion of the Election Committee intoxicated or high shall immediately be ejected from the counting room.